kearnbread/ece751/README.md

 This repository contains the initial RTL framework for our mixed-precision KV cache project.

-To get things moving quickly, I set up this repo and added some starter skeleton modules to give us structure and direction.
-The initial code was generated with assistance from ChatGPT to help bootstrap the architecture (top-level wiring, parameterization, memory model, etc.), since I didn’t have time to design everything from scratch.
+To get us moving quickly, I set up the repo and generated a starter skeleton using an LLM to help scaffold the basic module structure (top-level wiring, parameterization, memory model, etc.).
+The goal was simply to avoid starting from a blank slate and to give us something concrete to iterate on.

-This is **not final design code** — it’s a starting point.
-We should review everything together and refine:
+This is just a starting point — we’ll review, modify, and refine everything together as we define:

-- Interface definitions
+- Interface structure
 - Address generation strategy
 - Metadata handling
 - Format abstraction (FP16 / INT8 / INT4)
 - Performance counters and measurement hooks

-The goal right now is to establish a clean, parameterized hardware framework so we can evaluate:
+The focus right now is building a clean, parameterized KV cache model that lets us evaluate:

 - Memory footprint tradeoffs
 - Bandwidth requirements
 - Latency and cycle cost
 - Metadata overhead

-Quantization arithmetic is intentionally abstracted for now and can be added later once the Python model is finalized.
+From here, we can shape the architecture to match our final design decisions and integrate whatever quantization strategy the Python model team settles on.

-Let’s treat this as a foundation we’ll iterate on and make fully our own.
+Let’s use this as a foundation and build it into our own implementation.